hacker-h/youtube-telegram-downloader/README.md

 pip3 install -r ./youtube-telegram-downloader/requirements.txt
 ```

-Install [Telegram](https://telegram.org/) on a system of your choice and add your bot as a contact.
+Install the [Telegram Messenger](https://telegram.org/) on a system of your choice and search for your bot as a contact to create a conversation.

 ## Usage